sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 ### 2\.
 Creating a task and closing a connection

 With **create\_query\_task()**, you can create a task by writing an SQL request and a callback function.
-The task must be sent on this connection.
+The task is garuanteed to be sent on this connection.

 Sometimes you need to close this connection manually.
-Because when you stop using it, this connection will be kept until MySQL server times out.
-During this period, if you use the same id and url to create a WFMySQLConnection, you reuse the connection.
+Because when you stop using it, this connection will be kept until MySQL server time out.
+During this period, if you use the same id and url to create a WFMySQLConnection, you may reuse the connection.

-Therefore, we suggest that if you are not ready to reuse the connection, you should use **create\_disconnect\_task()** to create a task and manually close the connection.
+Therefore, we suggest that if you do not want to reuse the connection, you should use **create\_disconnect\_task()** to create a task and manually close the connection.

 ~~~cpp
 class WFMySQLConnection